jawarcholik/RobotWallFollowing_ReinforcementLearning/README.md

 ## Visualize Odometry Data

-Add an Odometry to the displays with the 'Add' button on the lower left of the screen.
-Configure the Topic to be '/odom' and Keep to be 1 (or any value you wish, depending on how much history ofodometry data you would like to show).
+In rviz, add an Odometry to the displays with the 'Add' button on the lower left of the screen.
+Configure the Topic to be '/odom' and Keep to be 1 (or any value you wish, depending on how much history of odometry data you would like to show).
 You should see red arrows that depict the location and rotation of your robot in the simulation.

 ## Running SLAM